shirubana/AgriPV-Florida-Study/README.md

-# AgriPV Oregon Study
+# AgriPV Florida Study
- Study of AgriPhotovoltaics in Oregon Location
+ Study of AgriPhotovoltaics in a Florida Location